THE JUMPED UP TEAM

 Participation Producer at Jumped Up Theatre

-Emily founded the organisation Cine-Sister in 2017 which showcases and promotes films with women filmmakers.
-She is also the festival director of the Gateway Film Festival which launched in 2019 aims to celebrate local history, community, often mixing film with other art forms such as dance, music and poetry engaging a range of people across Peterborough, Wisbech and Ely.
-In 2023, Gateway Film Festival was selected as the Film Hub South East BFI Spotlight Location 2023-2026.
+Emily has worked as a freelance artist, curator, and producer since 2018.
+She founded Cine-Sister CIC, an organisation that showcases and promotes films made by women filmmakers.
+She is also the Festival Director of the Gateway Film Festival, launched in 2019, which celebrates local history and community, often blending film with other art forms such as dance, music, and poetry to engage audiences across Peterborough.
+In 2023, Gateway was selected as a Film Hub South East BFI Spotlight Location (2023–2026).

 Born and raised in Peterborough, she has previously held positions with 62 Gladstone Street, Art Pop Up & Red 7 Productions and is passionate about art and culture in the city.